What is Market Structure?

 3. Oligopoly – Smartphone Market

 Companies like Apple, Samsung, and Xiaomi dominate the majority of the smartphone market in most regions of the world.
 These few firms constantly monitor their prices, product releases, and marketing strategies.
-Entry barriers are also high because of the technology needed to use and the huge capital required.
+Entry barriers are also high because of the technology needed to use and the huge amount of capital required.

 4. Monopoly – Utility Services